High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Discussion

-The Y abundance of the Helmi streams' stars is particularly low at $[\mathrm{Fe/H}]\lesssim -1.8$.
-Together with the results of \citet{Aguado2021b} on Sr abundance, this suggests that the Helmi streams stars have very low abundance of light neutron capture elements.
-Such a low light neutron capture element abundance is not common among the Milky Way stars but is seen in low-mass dwarf galaxies such as Draco and Ursa Minor dwarf spheroids, and most of ultra faint dwarf galaxies \citep[e.g.,][]{Frebel2015a}.
-One possible explanation is that, as a result of low stellar mass of the galaxy, the progenitor did not experience rare $r$-process nucleosynthesis events, such as neutron star mergers, electron capture supernovae, and magneto-rotational supernovae, which might be producing most of light neutron capture elements in the early Milky Way \citep[e.g.,][]{Kobayashi2020a}.
+Several nucleosynthesis processes have been proposed as production sites of these light neutron-capture elements, including $r$-process in neutron star mergers \citep{Wanajo2014a,Watson2019a}, in magneto-rotational supernovae \citep{Winteler2012a}, or in collapsars \citep{Siegel2019a}, $s$-process in low- to intermediate-mass stars \citep{Karakas2014}, weak $s$-process in rapidly rotating massive stars \citep{Frischknecht2012a,Choplin2018a}, and weak $r$-process in electron-capture supernovae \citep{Wanajo2011a}.
+It is not yet clear which process is the dominant source of the elements in the early Universe \citep[see discussions by, e.g., ][]{Cote2019a,Prantzos2018a,Kobayashi2020a}.
+Since we here discuss the low-metallicity end of the sample, the production of neutron-capture elements would not be dominated by low- to intermediate-mass stars \citep[e.g.,][]{Reyes2022a}.
+One possible explanation for the low light neutron-capture element abundances of the Helmi streams is that, as a result of the low stellar mass of the galaxy, the progenitor did not experience rare $r$-process nucleosynthesis events, such as neutron star mergers, electron capture supernovae, and magneto-rotational supernovae.
 In this case, a small amount of light neutron-capture elements could be produced by rapidly rotating massive stars \citep{Hirai2019a,Tarumi2021a}.
-Another explanation is that the progenitor dwarf galaxy had a small number of rotating massive stars, which can also be an important source of neutron-capture elements at low metallicity \citep{Prantzos2018a}.
-The small number of rotating massive stars might be a result of top-light initial mass function in dwarf galaxies \citep{Weidner2005a}, or different distribution of initial rotation velocity of stars.
-The observational indication by \citet{Gull2021a} that metal-poor stars of the Helmi streams show $r$-process abundance pattern in neutron capture elements heavier than Ba might favor the second possibility.
-However, it is necessary to investigate the abundance pattern of light neutron-capture elements as well to understand the cause of the low light neutron-capture element abundance of the Helmi streams.
-A larger sample of low-metallicity Helmi streams' stars with neutron-capture element abundances would also be welcomed as they would enable us to constrain the property of the nucleosynthesis processes, such as their event rates, by studying how neutron-capture elements were enriched as a function of metallicity \citep[e.g.,][]{Tsujimoto2017a}.
+Another explanation is that the progenitor dwarf galaxy had a small number of rotating massive stars.
+The small number of rotating massive stars might be a result of the top-light initial mass function in dwarf galaxies \citep{Weidner2005a}, or different distribution of initial rotation velocity of stars.
+The observational indication by \citet{Gull2021a} that metal-poor stars of the Helmi streams show $r$-process abundance pattern in neutron-capture elements heavier than Ba might favor the second possibility.
+However, it is necessary to investigate the abundance pattern of light neutron-capture elements in order to understand the cause of the low light neutron-capture element abundance of the Helmi streams.
+A larger sample of low-metallicity Helmi stream stars with neutron-capture element abundances would also be welcomed.
+They would enable us to constrain the property of the nucleosynthesis processes, such as their event rates, by studying how neutron-capture elements were enriched as a function of metallicity \citep[e.g.,][]{Tsujimoto2017a}.